atgenomix/connectedreads/docs/dataproc.md

 # ConnectedReads Quick Start on Google Cloud

-This is an explanation of how to launch DeepVariant-on-Spark in Google Cloud.
+This is an explanation of how to launch ConnectedReads in Google Cloud.

 ## Background